 It is more definitive treatment.
 After myomectomy, new fibroids may begin to grow again, and about 25% of women who have a myomectomy have a hysterectomy about 4 to 8 years later.

 Multiple myomectomy can be much more difficult to do than hysterectomy.

 Other, less invasive treatments have been ineffective.

 Patients have other abnormalities that make surgery more complicated (eg, extensive adhesions, endometriosis).

 Hysterectomy would decrease the risk of another disorder (eg, cervical intraepithelial neoplasia, endometrial hyperplasia, endometriosis, ovarian cancer in women with a BRCA mutation).

 Newer procedures may relieve symptoms, but duration of symptom relief and efficacy of the procedures in restoring fertility have not been evaluated.
 Such procedures include

 Uterine artery embolization aims to cause infarction of fibroids throughout the uterus while preserving normal uterine tissue.
-After this procedure, women recover more quickly than after hysterectomy or myomectomy, but rates of complications and return visits tend to be higher.
+After this procedure, women recover more quickly than after hysterectomy or myomectomy, but rates of complications (eg, bleeding, uterine ischemia) and return visits tend to be higher.
 Treatment failure rates are 20 to 23%; in such cases, definitive treatment with hysterectomy is required.

 Treatment of uterine fibroids should be individualized, but some factors can help with the decision: